Samikshapuri/Tenacity-final/README.md

 ## Team-Tenacity

 ### Project - Raahat

+The entire project revolves around the concept of making donations, either in cash or by kind, for the people living in disaster struck areas.

 #### Mission:
 We aim towards building a network of some committed volunteers for disaster relief and recovery efforts across India. and providing immediate, effective and sustainable support for the victims of natural disasters.